Quantco/datajudge/docs/source/examples/example_exploration.rst

 usually doesn't.

-In the following we will attempt to illustrate possible usages of datajudge for exploration by walking through two simple examples.
+In the following we will attempt to illustrate possible usages of datajudge for exploration by looking at three simple examples.

 These examples rely on some insight about how most datajudge ``Constraint`` s work under the hood.
 Importantly, ``Constraint`` s typically come with